 Rev. Dr. James Brenneman, or Jim as he prefers being called, is president and professor of biblical studies at Berkeley School of Theology since the Fall of 2017.
 Just prior to his call to BST, he completed nearly twelve years as president of Goshen College in Indiana.

-Dr. Brenneman has chosen to align his vocation with the work of serving the church.
-He is an ordained Anabaptist/Mennonite minister and the founding lead pastor of Pasadena Mennonite Church where he served for twenty years.
-Jim has served on the faculty at Episcopal Theological School at Claremont in Old Testament scholarship and as an adjunct faculty member at Claremont School of Theology and, as an adjunct professor of Old Testament at Fuller Theological Seminary.
+Dr. Brenneman is an ordained Anabaptist/Mennonite minister and was the founding lead pastor of Pasadena Mennonite Church where he served for twenty years.
+During that time, Jim served on the faculty at Episcopal Theological School at Claremont in Old Testament scholarship.
+Prior to that he was Senior Research Associate for World Vision, USA.

 Challenges facing the Christian educator engaged in spiritual formation today include: